alan-turing-institute/xpandas/README.md

 ![Transformer](/examples/imgs/Transformer.png)

-There are several pre implementer transformers that may be useful for several data types
+There are several pre implementer transformers that may be useful for several data types:

 ###### Time series
 * `TimeSeriesTransformer(features)` — extract `features` from each series.